FurkanGozukara/Stable-Diffusion/Tutorials/No-More-Studio-Photoshoot-Realistic-DreamBooth-Training.md

 ### Manual Installation

 * Extension repo : https://github.com/d8ahazard/sd_dreambooth_extension
+* If you already have the extension installed delete its folder

 * Enter inside your Automatic1111 Installation
 * * If something don't work please do a fresh install